undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 80.
-For students with a talent for acting, there is a drama club.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 Connecticut College publishes its own newspaper and has its own radio station.

 Student Services

-At Connecticut College, there are many amenities required for a comfortable and safe life on campus.
+At Connecticut College, there are many amenities that make life on campus pleasant and safe.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Connecticut College.